GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/PorousSolids.rst

                               permeabilityModelName="rockPermeability"/>
     </Constitutive>

-Note that any of the previously described solid models may then be used to compute the effective stress, leading to either poro-elastic, poro-plastic, or poro-damage behavior depending on the specific model chose.
+Note that any of the previously described solid models is used by the `PorousSolid` model to compute the effective stress, leading to either poro-elastic, poro-plastic, or poro-damage behavior depending on the specific model chose.